 What is Close the Gap?

-Working in partnership with Aboriginal and Torres Strait Islander people is one of the critical success factors.
+Working in partnership with Aboriginal and Torres Strait Islander peoples is one of the critical success factors.
 With continued support from the public, we can ensure the Australian Government continues to work with Indigenous communities, recommit additional funding and invest in real partnerships.

-Learn more about what you’re doing to Close the Gap.
+Learn more about Close the Gap.